Chieftain (tank): Development

 In 1957, NATO had specified that its forces should use multi-fuel engines.
 The early Leyland engine delivered around 450 bhp to the sprocket, which meant a top road speed of around 25 mph and cross-country performance was limited.
-Whilst the Horstmann coil spring suspension reduced the on-road ride-quality compared to tanks with torsion bar suspension, Colonel Peter Hamer of the 11th Hussars commented that "over really bad rough ground it could leave a Leopard for dead".
+Whilst the Horstmann coil spring suspension gave a poorer on-road ride quality than tanks with torsion bar suspension, Colonel Peter Hamer of the 11th Hussars commented that "over really bad rough ground it could leave a Leopard for dead".
 Due to the cylinder linings being pressure fitted, coolant leaks within the cylinder block were common, resulting in white smoke billowing from the exhaust.

-In the late 1970s, engine design changed with the introduction of Belzona which was used to improve the lining seals.
-Engine output also increased, with later engines delivering some 850 bhp to the sprocket.
+In the late 1970s, engine design changed with the introduction of Belzona, which was used to improve the lining seals.
+Engine output also increased, with later engines delivering 850 bhp to the sprocket.
 This meant better performance and an increased speed.
-However, cross-country performance remained limited.
+However, cross-country speed remained limited.